StrangerealIntel/Mirage/README.md

 #### Matrix ATT&amp;CK for Kubernetes from Microsoft

 ### Objectives
-#### The goal of the repository is to create a JSON structure of the ATT&amp;CK for Kubernetes from Microsoft that can be used for integrate to a web panel of a wiki or an render like MITRE ATT&amp;CK Navigator for sharing propose.
+#### The goal of the repository is to create a JSON structure of the ATT&amp;CK for Kubernetes from Microsoft that can be used for integrate to a web panel of a wiki or a render like MITRE ATT&amp;CK Navigator for sharing propose.

 ### Concept
 #### Get and convert to JSON